manishrana7/icet-manish/.gitlab/issue_templates/User_Story.md

 ## Sub-tasks

-***Note!, this section should be completed by a developer and not nessesarily the feature requester***
+***Note!, this section should be completed by a developer and not necessarily the feature requester***

 *(Describe the sub-tasks to be carried out, preferably in the form of an task list, in order to complete this task.)*
 * [ ] *(e.g. Unit tests)*